Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Is an extended warranty worth it for the Audi R8?

-The Audi R8 comes with a standard four-year, 50-000 mile warranty.
-If you’re looking for extended coverage, you may want to consider the Audi Certified Plus Limited warranty.
-The extended warranty covers your vehicle for two additional years or up to 50,000 more miles after your initial warranty expires.
+The Audi R8 comes with a standard 4 years or 80,000 km warranty.
+If you’re looking for extended coverage, you may want to consider the Audi Certified :plus Limited Warranty becomes effective and provides coverage for 5 years or up to 100,000 km.
 While the standard warranty offers great coverage, performance vehicles like the Audi R8 can benefit from the additional protection you’d get from the extended warranty.
 Plus, it can boost resale value if you decide to sell it in the future.

 How safe is the Audi R8?

 Unfortunately, the Audi R8 doesn’t have any official safety ratings, which may be due to the fact that it is produced in much smaller numbers than other Audi vehicles.
 With that being said, like many other Audis, the R8 comes standard with a number of safety and driver assistance features that can help prevent collisions and mitigate damage in the event of an accident.